steveghee/OCTO_Studio_extensions/README.md

 ## Targets

 ### 360 Model targets
-aka Trained Model targets, this is a new class of model target wihch can be trained (using Vuforia Engine services) to be able to recognise and snap to a model target from any angle.
+aka Trained Model targets, this is a new class of model target which can be trained (using Vuforia Engine services) to be able to recognise and snap to a model target from any angle.
 This if course differs to the standard model target where there is a specific perspective (otten indicated via a helpful 'guide view').
 With Trained / 360 models targets, recognition can be 'trained' to occur from a broad range of angles, all the way up to 360 around the target item.

 Training of the target is not included in this extension.
-Instead, the user shoudl use their Vuforia Engine account to download the new Model Target Generator application, and view the documentation on the Engine website in order to familiarise themselves with the User Interface and functionality of this tool.
+Instead, the user should use their Vuforia Engine account to download the new Model Target Generator application, and view the documentation on the Engine website in order to familiarise themselves with the User Interface and functionality of this tool.

 In principal, inclusion of a trained model target into Vuforia Studio is simple.

 1. create trained model target using Vuforia Engine target generator application.
 This will generate two files, <filename>.dat and <filename.xml> based on whatever name you gave in the target generator app.
-2. copy these two files into the app/resources/Uploaded folder in Studio.
-You can use the 'add resource' button
+2. copy these two files (.dat and .xml) into the app/resources/Uploaded folder in Studio.
+You can use the 'add resource' button, but be sure to add the two files
+  * note that clicking 'add resource' from the widget 'target' field will only select and copy the selected (dat) file, so will not copy the xml file.
+This is a know problem, Instead, bring both files over to the resources folder first
   * if you have created a suitable guide view to help your user identify the product, you can also copy that png file over to the experience
 3. If your target was created from a pvz file, also copy that file into the resources/Uploaded folder.
 It should be given the same <filename> as the target e.g. <filename>.pvz
 4. add the 360 target widget into you experience.